scosma/aws-demos/cloudformation-workshop/README.md

 Look in the hints folder in the repo for createVPC-fixnet.yml if you really can't figure it out.
 See if your template works instead of just copy pasting from this file though.

 </details>

+Now is the time to update your stack again.
+You should now have a CloudFormation stack that is in sync with your actual infrastructure.

 ### Lab 3 - Add exports to template